redhat-cip/software-factory/docs/zuul_operator.rst

 Configure zuul
 --------------

-Software Factory only allow adding gerrit connections to zuul, the rest of the configuration is set for correct integration with the rest of SF services.
+Software Factory only allows adding gerrit connections to Zuul, the rest of the configuration is set for correct integration with the rest of SF services.